eic/epic-prod/docs/RECO/24.08.1/index.md

             pythia8.306-1.0 , Sub-directory or File Count:1
                 18x275 , Sub-directory or File Count:2
                     hiAcc , Sub-directory or File Count:1640
-                    hiDiv , Sub-directory or File Count:1644
         Lambda_ABCONV , Sub-directory or File Count:1
             pythia8.306-1.0 , Sub-directory or File Count:1
-                18x275 , Sub-directory or File Count:2
-                    hiAcc , Sub-directory or File Count:3621
-                    hiDiv , Sub-directory or File Count:3767
         pythia6-eic , Sub-directory or File Count:1
             1.0.0 , Sub-directory or File Count:4
-                10x100 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:32700
                 10x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:82798
                 18x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:94349
                 5x41 , Sub-directory or File Count:1
                     q2_0to1 , Sub-directory or File Count:19900
     SINGLE , Sub-directory or File Count:10